SaaS / PaaS / IaaS . . . but what are we talking about?

 The differences between building a server room and using server infrastructure provisioning services are tangible and quite obvious.
 Is it the same for applications installed in the on-permises model and made available as SaaS services?

 Definitely not!
-What to look for when deciding to use a solution provided as a service in the cloud?
+What to look for when you decide to use a solution provided as a service in the cloud?

 False analogies between on-permises deployment and SaaS service